lexlewthor/bloccwarz/README.md

   - Ensures at least x wei in fees
 - Fees collected are locked in contract and withdrawable by owner
 - There could be a lock up threshold on the liquidity pool which ensures profit for early adopters
+- Much of the existing data structures will be removed as game logic becomes centralized and crypto transactions are facilitated by layer 2

 ## References
 - Game design inspired by <http://teq3.playteq.com>